-(i) Industrial and Business Activities
+(i) Industrial (including the General Industrial Zone) and Business Activities

 Advice note: This Section does not include vibration created as a result of blasting.
 See Section 4.9.1 for rules related to blasting.

 Vibration from Industrial and Business activity shall not exceed the following average levels: